bit-guber/SolarDetection-solafune/README.md

 - requirements.txt ( necessary packages for solution )

 <br>
-there few NLP Feature engineering and Gradient Boosting model that help my solution.
+there few Feature engineering and Data Augumentation that help my solution.